 Will You Lose Your Offline Progress?

-That being said, the same can happen if your game files get corrupted.
+That said, the same can happen if your game files get corrupted.
 Therefore, we recommend using a backup instead of trusting Microsoft’s Minecraft to perform its magic.

 What is SMP Merge in Minecraft?

 The SMP merge is a process that occurs during the online sync.
 However, certain anomalies manage to mess up everything.
 There have been instances of players getting the side effects of this SMP Merger.

 Your game tends to think you’re playing under the name of ‘Player,’ whereas the post connection Minecraft believes the account under your username is different.
 Therefore, there is a fair chance of your progress going down the drain.

 Can You Play Multiplayer Without an Internet Connection?

 While the complete experience is only deliverable through a network connection, playing partial multiplayer using the local area network is still possible.
 These LAN connections allow anyone playing Minecraft under the same connection to join your world and play with you.